statbiophys/NoisET/README.md

 ```console
 $ pip install noisets
 ```
+Watch out, Data pre-processing, diversity estimates and generation of neutral TCR clonal dynamics is not possible yet with installation with pip.
+Use only the sudo command below.

 To install NoisET and try the tutorial dusplayed in this github: gitclone the file in your working environment.
 Using the terminal, go to NoisET directory and write the following command :